Manage Shifts

 Add a new shift

-Now, you can decide on the details of the shift you are planning.
+You can now decide on the details of the shift you are planning.
 Only those fields with an asterisk (*) are mandatory to create the shift:

 • Next, select what role should be working this shift, for example, whether it is a shift for a manager, service staff, kitchen staff, etc. You can optionally decide to add a tag, for example, if a language needs to be specified.